Kevin O'Leary: 2017 federal Conservative Party leadership race

 Following Stephen Harper's resignation as leader of the Conservative Party of Canada, O'Leary attended Conservative Party gatherings in February and May 2016, leading to public speculation about whether he would run for the 2017 leadership election.

 In February 2016, Maxime Bernier, a Conservative Quebecois politician, criticized O'Leary, calling him a "tourist" for wanting to be prime minister without being able to speak French.
 Bernier later explained that he wanted all leadership candidates to learn French and praised his fellow leadership contender Lisa Raitt, who was trying to improve her French.
 O'Leary stated that he was taking French lessons, and he promised to learn French in time for the next federal election.

 On January 18, 2017, O'Leary officially entered the Conservative leadership race.
 That same day, his former Dragons' Den co-star Arlene Dickinson stated that she found O'Leary to be too "self-interested and opportunistic" to be qualified for the office of prime minister.
 In response, another former Dragons' Den co-star, W. Brett Wilson, endorsed O'Leary, highlighting differences between O'Leary as a businessman and his TV persona.

 On February 1, 2017, O'Leary posted a video of himself shooting in a Miami gun range.
 It was removed from Facebook out of respect for the funeral for three victims of the Quebec City mosque shooting on that day.
 It was also revealed that he was in New York promoting one of his business ventures when this occurred.
 O'Leary later apologized for the timing of this post.

 O'Leary was a frontrunner in the polls throughout most of his run.
 Nevertheless, he dropped out of the leadership race on April 26, 2017, stating that, though he still thought he could win the leadership election, a lack of support in Quebec meant that it would be difficult for him to beat Trudeau in 2019, and it would thus be "selfish" of him to continue.
 On dropping out, he endorsed Bernier, another frontrunner for the position.
 (Andrew Scheer eventually won the leadership election, narrowly edging out Bernier.)

 Political positions

 Donald Trump support

 In 2017, O'Leary described hypothetical trade negotiations between US President Donald Trump and Canadian Prime Minister Justin Trudeau as "Godzilla versus Bambi".

-During the U.S. presidential election of 2024, O'Leary criticized Democratic presidential candidate Kamala Harris, citing her plan to increase corporate taxes.
+During the 2024 U.S. presidential election, O'Leary criticized Democratic presidential candidate Kamala Harris, citing her plan to increase corporate taxes.
 During the campaign, O'Leary also defended Trump for bank fraud, suggesting that it was a victimless crime.
-After Donald Trump won the election, O'Leary said he was very happy with the outcome and that he was "very proud of the work I did" during the campaign.
+After Donald Trump won the election, O'Leary said he was very happy with the outcome and that he was "very proud of the work [he] did" during the campaign.

 Amid President Donald Trump's threats in 2025 to impose 25% tariffs on Canadian goods and annex Canada, O'Leary visited Trump at his Mar-a-Lago resort.
 O'Leary also supported making Canada part of the United States and said, "Think about the power of combining the two economies."